-Key: Each option is ranked based Poor Limited Fair Exce on the following criteria.
-Little or no consideration of the article.
-Little or no evidence can be provided to answer questions.
-Significantly more consideration of the article is needed.
+Key: Each option is ranked based on the following criteria.
+Poor Limited Fair E Little or no consideration of the article.
 Limited consideration of the article.
-Limited evidence can be provided to answer questions.
+A fair amount of consideration of the article.
+Ir Little or no evidence can be provided to answer questions.
 More consideration of the article is needed.
-A fair amount of consideration of the article.
-Sufficient evidence can be provided to answer questions but there are gaps.
+Sufficient evidence can be provided to answer questions but there are gaps. s Significantly more consideration of the article is needed.
 More could be done to ensure consideration is excellent.
-In de Suff ques Still xcellent a depth consideration of the article. ufficient evidence is provided to answer all uestions with no gaps. till potential for more development.
+S